-It's natural in this environment for investors to show reluctance toward stocks.
+It's natural in this environment for investors to be reluctant about stocks.
 Even the best money managers like to have cash available to take advantage of short-term market mispricings.
-But as difficult as it may seem in the short term, you should invest more as markets decline.
+But as difficult as it is in the short term, as markets decline, you should invest more.

 Warren Buffett sold out of PetroChina